Takobz/letspretendblog/not-done-pages/siganlr.md

 The image below shows the typical architecture of SignalR:
 ![siganlr-typical-architecture](../static/img/blog-images/signalr-basics/siganlr-typical-architecture.png)

 The image above shows some of the fundamental parts of SignalR.
 We have a `server` that has SiganlR.
 Which in turns has a Hub which has Events and Methods.
-Note, a Hub has events and methods in it.
+The connection is bi-directional meaning the server can call the client and vice-versa.

 A `Hub` exposes our signalR endpoints.
 It enables clients to communicate with the server and vice-versa.

 `Events` are the type of actions that clients can subscribe to.
 So whenever an event happens in the server a client that is subscribed to it will get notified on change.
-Note that a client can subscribe to multiple events as we can see client 4 from the image.
+Note that a client can subscribe to multiple events as we can see client 3 from the image.

 `Methods` these are functions on the server/Hub that can be called from the client side code.
 The client should provide the appropriate parameters and method name to invoke the correct method.

 :::note
 The Hub methods can be used to indirectly cause an event from the client on the server but they are not necessarily for firing events from a client but can be used for that function.
-It's calling a function from your client called in your server code.
 :::

 ### Why Should I use it ?